gramineproject/gramine/Documentation/devel/features.md

 Gramine supports opening files and directories (via `open()` and `openat()` system calls).
 `O_CLOEXEC`, `O_CREAT`, `O_DIRECTORY`, `O_EXCL`, `O_NOFOLLOW`, `O_PATH`, `O_TRUNC` flags are
-supported.
+supported. `O_APPEND` is supported, but is currently limited only to a single process, i.e., opening the same file in append mode in two processes may result in file contents being overwritten.
 Other flags are ignored.
-Notable ignored flags are `O_APPEND` (not yet implemented in Gramine) and `O_TMPFILE` (bug in Gramine: should not be silently ignored).
+Notable ignored flag is `O_TMPFILE` (bug in Gramine: should not be silently ignored).

 Trusted files can be opened only for reading.
 Already-existing encrypted files can be opened only if they were not moved or renamed on the host (this is for protection against file renaming attacks).